 Whisk the sugar, brown sugar, and cinnamon together in a small bowl.
 Sprinkle this mixture all over the dough, leaving 1” of dough exposed on the 18” side furthest from you (so you can seal the rolls shut with a ‘clean edge’ when you finish rolling).
 Sprinkle the raisins over the top of the sugar.
 Starting with the long side of the dough, nearest to you, tightly roll the dough into an 18” log pushing the filling in as you go.
 Seal the end by pinching the clean end back into the roll.

 Using a serrated knife cut the log into 12 equal pieces, careful not to crush the rolls as you slice.
 First cut the log in half, then each side in half, and each of these pieces into 3 equal rolls.
 Place the rolls, cut-side-up and evenly spaced, into the prepared 9” x 13” pan.
 Cover the pan tightly with plastic wrap and place in the fridge overnight.

 Remove from the fridge when you get up and let sit in a warm place for 2 hours until they have risen by about double and almost fill the pan (you can also put them in the oven on ‘proof’ setting).

 Preheat oven to 375 degrees.
 Bake for 20-25 minutes until they are golden brown and fluffy in the center.
 Let cool on a wire rack for 15-20 minutes.

-Whisk all of the glaze ingredients together in a small bowl until smooth and pour evenly over the tops of the warm rolls.
+Whisk all of the glaze ingredients together, beginning with ¼ cup of heavy cream and slowly adding more until you reach a thick consistency that will drizzle.
+Pour the glaze evenly over the tops of the warm rolls.
 Get out the napkins and dig in!!
 Finger licking deliciousness!